angular/angular/aio/content/tutorial/toh-pt6.md

 <div class="alert is-helpful">

 With the [switchMap operator](https://www.learnrxjs.io/learn-rxjs/operators/transformation/switchmap), every qualifying key event can trigger an `HttpClient.get()` method call.
-Even with a 300ms pause between requests, you could have multiple HTTP requests in flight and they may not return in the order sent.
+Even with a 300&nbsp;ms pause between requests, you could have many HTTP requests in flight and they may not return in the order sent.

 `switchMap()` preserves the original request order while returning only the observable from the most recent HTTP method call.
 Results from prior calls are canceled and discarded.

 <div class="alert is-helpful">

-**NOTE**: <br />
-Canceling a previous `searchHeroes()` Observable doesn't actually abort a pending HTTP request.
+Canceling a previous `searchHeroes()` Observable doesn't actually cancel a pending HTTP request.
 Unwanted results are discarded before they reach your application code.

 </div>

 </div>

-Remember that the component *class* does not subscribe to the `heroes$` *observable*.
+Remember that the component *class* doesn't subscribe to the `heroes$` *observable*.
 That's the job of the [`AsyncPipe`](#asyncpipe) in the template.

 #### Try it

 Run the application again.
 In the *Dashboard*, enter some text in the search box.
-If you enter characters that match any existing hero names, you'll see something like this.
+Enter characters that match any existing hero names, and look for something like this.

 <div class="lightbox">